emmanueldeletang/BIconnectoroptimisationview/README.md

 -----

 * Checkout the repository
-* If you use mongodb an another port change the port in `install.sh`
+* If you use mongodb an another port change the port in `mongobiconnectordemo.sh`
 * Launch `mongobiconnectordemo.sh`